 Reopened/Hybrid Meetings/Online and Zoom Information/Closed Meetings

 We’re working to keep up with meetings that are temporarily closed or suspended in the normal meetings list.
-You’ll find these marked as “Temporary Closure.”
+You’ll find these marked as “Temporarily Inactive.”
 Please let us know any updates or if you see any errors.

 In addition, we’re working to add online information for each meeting in the notes field where online meetings (via Zoom or another platform) are available.
 If you need help setting up and understanding how to navigate zoom you can go here

 - CDC Coronavirus Site This information was updated April 27, 2021